 For all separate accounts that include securities lending transactions, disclose the reporting entity’s use and policy of securities lending within the separate account, including the amount of loaned securities from the separate account at the reporting date, the percentage of separate account assets lent as of that date, a description for which type of accounts (e.g., book value accounts, market value account accounts) are lent, if the separate account policyholder is notified or approves of such practices, the policy for requiring collateral, whether the collateral is restricted and the amount of collateral for transactions that extend beyond one year from the reporting date.
-This disclosure requires the entity to provide the following information as of the date of the statement of financial position: (1) the aggregate amount of contractually obligated open collateral positions (aggregate amount of securities at current fair value or cash received for which the borrower may request the return of on demand) and the aggregate amount of contractually obligated collateral positions under 30-day, 60-day, 90-day, and greater than 90-day terms, (2) the aggregate fair value of all securities acquired from the sale, trade and use of the accepted collateral (reinvested collateral), and (3) information about the sources and uses of that collateral.Identify all products reported as a separate account product under statutory accounting principles and identify whether each product was classified differently under GAAP.
+This disclosure requires the entity to provide the following information as of the date of the statement of financial position: (1) the aggregate amount of contractually obligated open collateral positions (aggregate amount of securities at current fair value or cash received for which the borrower may request the return of on demand) and the aggregate amount of contractually obligated collateral positions under 30-day, 60-day, 90-day, and greater than 90-day terms, (2) the aggregate fair value of all securities acquired from the sale, trade and use of the accepted collateral (reinvested collateral), and (3) information about the sources and uses of that collateral.

+For all separate accounts that include repurchase/reverse repurchase (repo) agreements, disclose the reporting entity’s use and policies of repo agreements within the separate account, including the following: (1) fair value of securities sold or acquired, (2) cash collateral and the fair value of security collateral received or provided, (3) recognized liability or receivable for the return of collateral.

+Identify all products reported as a separate account product under statutory accounting principles and identify whether each product was classified differently under GAAP.
 For products that resulted with different classifications between GAAP and SAP, identify the characteristic(s) of the product that prevented it from receiving a separate account classification under GAAP.
 This disclosure is applicable for all reporting entities.
 Thus, if GAAP financial statements were not filed, the reporting entity should complete this disclosure as if GAAP financials had been completed.

 Refer to the Preamble for further discussion regarding disclosure requirements.